ecmwf/metview-docs/docs/macro/data_types/string.rst

-String
+.. _macro_string:

+Strings
 ==================

 .. note::

-    For a list and details of functions and operators on strings, see String Functions.
+    For a list and details of functions and operators on strings, see :ref:`String functions <macro_string_fn>`.

 Strings are sets of characters.
 They are unlimited in length.
-String literals are defined using single or double quotes :
+String literals are defined using single or double quotes:

 .. code-block:: python